Marlins vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Reds: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jorge Soler and the Miami Marlins will take the field at LoanDepot park against the Cincinnati Reds and Jonathan India on Friday.
+The Cincinnati Reds and Jonathan India take the field at LoanDepot park against Jorge Soler and the Miami Marlins on Saturday.

-The Marlins are listed as -145 moneyline favorites in this matchup with the Reds (+120).
-A 7.5-run total has been set in the contest.
+The Reds have been listed as +155 moneyline underdogs in this matchup with the favored Marlins (-190).
+The contest's total is set at 7 runs.

 Rep your team with officially licensed Marlins gear!
 Head to Fanatics to find jerseys, shirts, and much more.